 Ice Skating is a big thing during Christmas time in New York.
-The most famous ice rinks are the one in Bryant Park, the Rink at Rockefeller Center with the Christmas Tree in your back and of course the famous Wollman Rink in Central Park.
+The most famous ice rinks are the ones in Bryant Park, the Rink at Rockefeller Center with the Christmas Tree in the backdrop and of course the famous Wollman Rink in Central Park.
 Here is more information about the best ice skating options in NYC and their different prices.